kennethlooney/CoffeeOS/README.md

 ### What got me into the idea of trying write an operating system

-Well about a year ago now, I had to go on full diability because of some medical issues.
+Well about a year ago now, I had to go on full disability because of some medical issues.
 I had nothing to do through out my day except for loafing around and being depressed that I no longer had anything to do with my day or in my case *night*.
 I was a care giver for about 15 years.

 Plus as a hobby programmer for the past 20 plus years I have always wanted to learn what it takes to run a computer and hardware.
 I've taken many programming classes over the years but none that involved working directly interfacing with hardware.